Mendel Palace

 Mendel Palace (Note: Known in Japan as Quinty (クインティ, Kuinti)) is a 1989 puzzle video game developed by Game Freak for the Nintendo Entertainment System.
 It was published in Japan by Namco and in North America by Hudson Soft.
 Mendel Palace is the debut game of Satoshi Tajiri and his company Game Freak.
 This success inspired him to create the Pokémon series.
+It was released for the Nintendo Switch as a part of the Nintendo Classics service.

 Plot

 The player's character must save his girlfriend, who was kidnapped by a young girl.
 The backstory differs slightly between the Japanese and American versions, although the in-game presentation is the same regardless.
 In the American version, the player's character is named Bon-Bon and the girl he must rescue is named Candy, who is trapped in her own dream.
-In the Japanese version, the main character is named Carton and the girl he must rescue is merely his own girlfriend, Jenny, who has been kidnapped by Carton's younger sister Quinty (the titular character in the Japanese version), who is jealous of the attention that Jenny gets.
+In the Japanese version, the main character is named Carton, and his girlfriend Jenny has been kidnapped by Carton's younger sister Quinty (the titular character in the Japanese version), who is jealous of the attention that Jenny gets.